bellmann-engineering/python_demos/install_notebook.md

 ## Step 4: Create a New Notebook

-In the Jupyter Notebook interface, you can create a new Python notebook by clicking on the "New" button and selecting "Python 3" or any other available kernel.
+In the Jupyter Notebook interface, you can create a new Python notebook by clicking on the "New" button and selecting "Python 3".
+Now you're ready to go.